mgoadric/cardstock/docs/aiplayers/index.rst

 moves will be passed in.
 The AIPlayer_ is expected to return an int which is the index of their chosen move.

-If your AIPlayer_ is being used in the Heuristics_ portion of CardStock, then within MakeAction_, you should also create an array of doubles with the estimated inverse rank of the player for each possible move and pass this to RecordHeuristics_ for processing.
+If your AIPlayer_ is being used in the :ref:`Heuristics` portion of CardStock, then within MakeAction_, you should also create an array of doubles with the estimated inverse rank of the player for each possible move and pass this to RecordHeuristics for processing.